menu

 Also of interest is that Moraga has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 35.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Moraga telecommute to their jobs.
+Overall, about 39.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Moraga is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Moraga enrolled in college, Moraga has a number of services, amenities and opportunities geared towards the needs and activities of students.